 - You can use your Body Slam to stun the Rift Scuttler and do significantly increased damage to it.

-- Try to save a charge of Smite before ganking if you have opted for either Stalker's Blade or Skirmisher's Sabre, but don't underestimate the value of the Smite buff from the Crimson Raptor .
-The Crimson Raptor buff allows for one to make significantly safer ganks and counterganks.
+- Try to save a charge of Smite before ganking if you have opted for either Stalker's Blade or Skirmisher's Sabre.

 - Make sure you position yourself so all jungle monsters are hit by Body Slam.

-- All of Gragas's ability have a cast animation and thus it is best to cast them right after auto-attacking when clearing the jungle in order to avoid cancelling your auto-attack.
+- All of Gragas's ability have a cast animation, and, thus, it is best to cast them right after auto-attacking when clearing the jungle in order to cancel some of your auto-attack animation.

 - You can start on the top lane side of your jungle if your bot lane plans on starting a camp before they go to lane.
 If this is the case, simply follow the jungle route that you would normally perform on the opposite side (i.e. If you are on the red side and you start on the top side of your jungle, then follow the clearing order that you would for the blue side).